Scoring the CPNP-PC exam

 With PNCB's exams, you can also return to questions and change an answer before final submission.

-You will receive notification of a preliminary pass/fail status at the testing center immediately after completing the computer-based exam.
+You will receive on-screen notification of unofficial, preliminary pass/fail status immediately after completing the computer-based exam.

 Exam results are not given by phone or email.